-- 4.1 The Licensing Authority is committed to protecting children from harm.
-We are aware that alcohol misuse is one of the recurring key 'parental factors' in child protection and safeguarding, often contributing to parental neglect of children and domestic abuse and violence within families. - 4.2 Alcohol is also often a factor in child exploitation (CE), where young people may be encouraged or coerced to drink.
+4.1 The Licensing Authority is committed to protecting children from harm.
+We are aware that alcohol misuse is one of the recurring key 'parental factors' in child protection and safeguarding, often contributing to parental neglect of children and domestic abuse and violence within families.

+- 4.2 Alcohol is also often a factor in child exploitation (CE), where young people may be encouraged or coerced to drink.
 Alcohol may also be a factor in risk taking behaviour by young people who drink irresponsibly.
-Nationally, evidence has been found of the exploitation of children taking place on licensed premises, or licensed premises being used for the purposes of grooming and enticement. - 4.3 The Licensing Authority encourages licence / certificate holders and operators of licensed premises: - To ensure that they are fully aware of the signs of child exploitation and to understand that the exploitation of a child is abuse and a crime; and - To raise the awareness of their staff about child exploitation and provide intelligence to the appropriate authorities about concerns and about perpetrators who may be operating in their areas. - 4.4 The Wirral Safeguarding Children Partnership has a webpage dedicated to providing local information about child exploitation policies and procedures including risk factors and signs and symptoms.
+Nationally, evidence has been found of the exploitation of children taking place on licensed premises, or licensed premises being used for the purposes of grooming and enticement. - 4.3 The Licensing Authority encourages licence / certificate holders and operators of licensed premises: - To ensure that they are fully aware of the signs of child exploitation and to understand that the exploitation of a child is abuse and a crime; and - To raise the awareness of their staff about child exploitation and provide intelligence to the appropriate authorities about concerns and about perpetrators who may be operating in their areas. - 4.4 The Wirral Safeguarding Children Partnership has a webpage dedicated to "Safeguarding Children in Licensed Premises".